mui/material-ui/docs/pages/blog/making-customizable-components.md

 Adding a prop called `filterPanelColumnInputSortingStrategy` could work, but please don’t do that.
 It just doesn’t scale.
-There are too many different properties that developers might need to modify.
+There are too many different props that developers might need to modify.
 You will end up with API documentation so long that it will take an eternity to scroll to the end—so nobody will read it.

 <img src="/static/blog/making-customizable-components/bruce.gif" style="width: 500px; margin-top: 16px; margin-bottom: 8px;" alt="Your user opening the list of props" />